Xavier308/holbertonschool-higher_level_programming/python-exceptions/README.md

 ## Description

-This project is part of the amateur Python track at Holberton School, focused on understanding and handling exceptions in Python.
+This project is focused on understanding and handling exceptions in Python.
 The exercises demonstrate how to effectively manage errors during runtime using exception handling techniques.

 ## Implemented by
 Xavier J. Cruz (based on content by Guillaum)